oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 # Introduction

-## Introduction

-This lab will introduce you to the Oracle AI Vector Search Workshop.

-Estimated Lab Time: 5 minutes

-### About This Workshop
+## About This Workshop

 The **Getting Started with AI Vector Search** workshop will show you how you can combine the ability to perform similarity search on unstructured data like text and images with relational data to enable a whole new class of applications.

+Estimated Workshop Time: 60 minutes

 Oracle AI Vector Search is a sophisticated suite of capabilities, empowering developers to seamlessly store, index, and search vector data within Oracle Database.
 Vector data, represented as arrays of numbers, plays a pivotal role in capturing diverse features within unstructured data, including images, text, audio and video.